scotchoaf/pull-github-metrics/README.md

 # Git Metrics

+Two modes:

+    * JSON output for bulk loading into Elasticsearch
+    * quick output to screen for single org/repo

+### JSON output mode

 read a csv file with a list of github orgs and repos output is repo traffic stats for views, clones, and top referrers